VasuAgrawal/BuggyGui/README.md

 ------

-For testing / development, you can run the following two processes (preferrably in separate terminals with i.e. tmux).
+For testing / development, you can run the following two processes (preferrably in separate terminals with e.g. tmux).

 ```
 $ ./test_client.py # In one terminal.